tsucodes/yeezus-sayz/README.md

 ## Project Description

 Yeezus Sayz is an affirmation app that displays random quotes from Yeezus himself.
-The application will include a homepage displaying a random Kanye West Quote and image.
+The application will include a homepage displaying a random Kanye West Quote.
 Click the Yeezus Says button below to refresh the quote.
 A Header at the top of the homepage will display a navigation bar with links to an About Ye page.
 Click the About Ye to visit a page that contains background information on Kanye West.

 <!-- ### `npm start`